 Juniors will meet with their Honors mentor at least once this year (or more often if the student feels that it is necessary).
 Most course advising will be done by the major advisor and other academic and professional mentors that the student has identified.
 Again, juniors should follow the instructions of their Honors mentor about required meetings to ensure that the Honors hold is lifted.

-Seniors should meet with their Honors mentor at least once during senior year.
+Seniors will receive correspondence from Bryan Ganaway regarding the Honors Ceremony and graduation procedure.
 Seniors should also meet with the major advisor in the fall to plan for spring registration and degree completion in the major.